kerrishotts/pgday/workshops/2017/campp/tips.md

 # JavaScript API

 * Promisify your API
-* Preprocess arguments in JavaScript
+* Pre-process arguments in JavaScript
     * convert to appropriate types
     * throw type-mismatch errors, etc.
 * Transpile ES2015+ to ES5 (not all targets support ES2015 natively, and ES is continuing to evolve yearly, anyway)